j3k0/cordova-plugin-purchase/README.md

 This plugin allows **In-App Purchases** to be made from **Cordova and PhoneGap** applications.

-It lets you handle both platforms with a single codebase, reducing development time and removing the need for platform specific plugins.
+It lets you handle both platforms with a single codebase.

+### Features

+ - consumable purchases (e.g. virtual currencies)
+ - non consumable purchases (e.g. features unlocking)
+ - paid and free subscriptions
+ - receipts validation
+ - restoring of purchases made on other devices

-## Supported platforms
+### Supported platforms

- - **iOS** version 5.0 or higher.
+ - **iOS** version 6.0 or higher.
  - **Android** version 2.2 (API level 8) or higher
    - with Google Play client version 3.9.16 or higher

 ## Getting Started

-If you don't know much about In-App Purchases, you'll find a good introduction on the subject on Fovea's blog *(coming soon)*.
+If you don't know much about In-App Purchases, you'll find a good introduction on the subject here: [In-App Purchase Guidelines](https://developer.apple.com/in-app-purchase/In-App-Purchase-Guidelines.pdf).
+It's from Apple, but the exact same concepts apply to Android.

 You probably want to start by installing the plugin into your project.
 This is documented in the [Setup Guide](https://github.com/j3k0/cordova-plugin-purchase/wiki/Setup)